 - 3 Tablespoons pumpkin seeds shelled - pepitas

 While oven is heating and tofu is pressing, assemble all other ingredients -with the exception of the dried cranberries into a medium-sized mixing bowl.

 Once tofu is thoroughly pressed, crumble into small pieces by hand directly into the mixing bowl with the other ingredients.

 Toss until tofu is well coated.

-Spread onto a silicone mat or parchment covered baking sheet and put in the the oven for a total of 30 -40 minutes, checking and stirring at intervals.
+Spread onto a silicone mat or parchment covered baking sheet and put in the oven for a total of 30 -40 minutes, checking and stirring at intervals.

-Initially set you timer for 15 minutes.
+Initially set the timer for 15 minutes.
 Take tofu out to turn and stir.
 Make sure you move the pieces on the sides into the middle and the middle out to the side.
 Put back in for another 15 minutes.

 At this point add the cranberries and continue to stir and turn.
 Put back in for 5-10 minutes, checking at stirring every 2 minutes to make sure tofu does not overcook and dry out.

 You'll know it's done with it's mostly brown.
 Note: This will not brown as darkly as meat.
-If it does it means that you overcooked.
+If it does, it means that you overcooked.

 Cool tofu and put into an airtight container.
 You can refrigerate for up to 5-7 days.
 If it dries out while being stored, revive with a little vegetable broth.